Sweeper (horse): Assessment and honours

 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Sweeper an "inferior" winner of the 2000 Guineas.

 Stud record

 After his retirement from racing Sweeper stood as a breeding stallion in France and the United States.
 The most successful of his offspring was the American gelding Osmand, who won two editions of the Carter Handicap.
 More influential however was Ondulation, a broodmare whose descendants included Dahlia and Rail Link.
 Sweeper died in 1923 and his last foals were born in 1924.

 Pedigree

+Sweeper is inbred 5D x 4D to the stallion Stockwell, meaning that he appears fifth generation (via Aline) and fourth generation on the dam side of his pedigree.